 Page 109

-Take leave of thy old mafter , and enquire My lodging out ; give him a livery , More guarded than his fellows : fee it done .
+... , More guarded than his fellows : fee it done .
 Laun .
 Father , in ; .
-I cannot get a fervice , no ?
-I have ne'er a tongue in my head ? well , if any man in ...
+I cannot get a service , no ?
+I have ne'er a tongue in my head ? well , if any man in Italy have ( 6 ) a fairer table , which doth have The Merchant of VENICE .
+109.

-Take leave of thy old mafter , and enquire My lodging out ; give him a livery , More guarded than his fellows : fee it done .
+... , More guarded than his fellows : fee it done .
 Laun .
 Father , in ; .
-I cannot get a fervice , no ?
-I have ne'er a tongue in my head ? well , if any man in ...
+I cannot get a service , no ?
+I have ne'er a tongue in my head ? well , if any man in Italy have ( 6 ) a fairer table , which doth have The Merchant of VENICE .
+109.

 Other editions - View all